 If their ears are floppy, this breed can be prone to ear infections.
 You can reduce the odds of this by carefully cleaning the ears if there is a build-up of debris.
 It’s this build-up that causes these infections in most cases.
 You should also be cautious about moisture getting trapped in the dog’s ears, especially if they go swimming.
 Be sure to dry the inside of your ears completely.

 There typically aren’t many differences between the males and females of this breed.
 Males may be slightly larger.
 However, the size is so varied in this breed that you never really know how big a dog might end up being.
 You could easily end up with a female that is bigger than a male.

 They have very similar temperaments.
 Males are not necessarily more territorial than females, despite some of the common misconceptions.
-We highly recommend not getting too caught up in gender.
-These dogs are so rare that it can be difficult to find the specific gender you want.
-Therefore, it is typically in your best interest to adopt whatever gender dog is available.
+We highly recommend not getting too caught up in the dog’s sex.
+These dogs are so rare that it can be difficult to find the specific sex you want.
+Therefore, it is typically in your best interest to adopt whatever dog is available.

-Luckily, the lack of difference between genders means that there aren’t many reasons to prefer one gender over the other.
+Luckily, the lack of difference between sexes means that there aren’t many reasons to prefer one gender over the other.

 This mixed breed is typically going to be large.
 While it is difficult to determine exactly how they will end up, they will typically have some protective, territorial instincts of some sort.
 This can be great if you’re looking for a guard dog, though it also means that you’ll need to invest in plenty of socialization and training.